LostArtefacts/TRX/docs/tr2/README.md

 - added .jpeg/.png screenshots
 - added ability to skip FMVs with both the Action key
 - added ability to skip end credits with the Action and Escape keys
+- added the ability to specify per-level SFX files rather than enforcing the default (main.sfx) on all levels
 - expanded internal game memory limit from 7.5 MB to 128 MB
 - expanded maximum object textures from 2048 to unlimited (within game's overall memory cap)
 - expanded maximum sprite textures from 512 to unlimited (within game's overall memory cap)